sarvex/tigerbeetle/src/clients/go/README.md

 $ go mod tidy
 ```

-Now, create `test.go` and copy this into it:
+Now, create `main.go` and copy this into it:

 ```go
 package main